Responsibilities: UX research, interaction design, mobile UI design, IoT implementation

 Impacts

 EnergySense bonds housemates together instead of creating conflicts while supporting them to save energy.
 All 50 participants mention that they interact with their housemates more when using EnergySense.
 They do not need to worry about forgetting to turn off lights, because EnergySense takes care for them.
-The best thing ever is that they do not need to be paranoid about the shared light in the communal space
+The best thing ever is that they do not need to be paranoid about the shared light in the communal space.

 According to Ashley, "If anything happens, it is EnergySense's fault that fails to turn off the shared light.
 We know who to blame".